 The body does not recognize workouts as motivations for fitness, and during physical activity, tries to conserve energy and minimize caloric expenditure.
 Just like all biological processes, the more regular and repetitive, the more efficient the body is at conserving energy.
 It is therefore most beneficial to engage in activities that promote muscle confusion to maximize calories burned.
 For example, during a steady paced jog, the body activates energy saving mechanisms.
 Conversely, a sprint punctuated with periods of slow walking confuses the body, preventing it from utilizing conservation measures with resultant increased caloric usage.

 Health and fitness is crucial component of everyday life and should not be focused on weight loss or physique, but on overall cardiovascular health and vigor.
 In order to achieve optimal fitness, one must embrace both sides of the energy equation by consuming a well-balanced and nutritious diet and exercise.
 Living in a fast-paced and demanding society, it is not always easy to eat well and work out.
 As a result, we are experiencing a disproportionate epidemic of weight related illnesses, some of which can be preventable by simple lifestyle modifications.
-As more and more people are starting to seek out holistic and alternative means to wellness, IV drip bars are becoming more popular offering to provide a quick fix.
+As more and more people are starting to seek out holistic and alternative means to wellness, IV drip bars are becoming more popular offering to provide a form of therapy.
 While B12 shots and IV infusions with vitamins, antioxidants, and minerals are effective in health maintenance and boosting productivity, they are not meant to be a replacement for diet and exercise.
 The true vision of wellness preaches a lifestyle of balance with realistic goals and long-term sustainability.